Diet Talk Free At The Dinner Table

 Negative body talk focuses on bonding over body dislike.
 This talk only makes you feel worse and always focuses on weight loss as the solution.
 That if you could just be smaller then you would be happy.
 Wrong.
 It just makes you feel bad, more likely to be a disconnected eater, makes body image worse, increases food thoughts and focus.
 And if you use food for comfort you’re more likely to find yourself eating more.
 (Which, to be clear, comfort eating isn’t a bad thing.
 It can be an effective coping skill, however you may not want it to be your only coping skill.)

 When someone around you is rationalizing their eating, negative body talking (about themselves or someone else) what it really says is that they don’t feel good.
 That their worth is tied to what they look like and how they eat.
 That they don’t have permission to eat and that they feel guilt and shame and need to announce it to everyone else.
 So when you’re aware of diet culture and hate what others are saying, even feel triggered.
-Have some compassion.
+Try to have some compassion (it’s okay if you’re not there yet).
 They’re still trapped.
 Afraid.
 Scared.
 Feel like there’s no other option.
 Can’t see that they’re miserable and that their worth is tied to their body.
 That’s an awful place to be.

 4. Be Prepared